 From the City of Los Angeles Department of Recreation & Parks: In recognition for tremendous effort, constancy, and sagacity in creating the environment for the City of Los Angeles Department of Recreation & Parks committee to fulfill its’ missions and goals regarding the recreation assistants transition plan with the American Federation of State, County and Municipal Employees Dist.
 Council 36.

-Juan Carlos received his JD from Whittier Law School and his Masters in Psychology from California State Univeristy, Los Angeles.
+Arbitrator Gonzalez received his LLM in Tax Law from Loyola Law School, his JD from Whittier Law School and his Masters in Psychology from California State Univeristy, Los Angeles.
 He has had the honor of being an adjunct professor for the Straus Institute of Dispute Resolution at Pepperdine Law School teaching Mediation 101 and Psychology of Conflict as well as an adjuct for California State Univeristy, Fullerton teaching Labor Negotiations.